 Interspersed throughout the narrative—and Ding’s faltering investigation—are letters sent to Mo Yan by one Li Yidou, a doctoral candidate in Liquor Studies and an aspiring writer.
 Each letter contains a story that Li would like the renowned author’s help in getting published.
 However, Li’s tales, each more fantastic and malevolent than the last, soon begin alarmingly to resemble the story of Ding’s continuing travails in Liquorland.
 Peopled by extraordinary characters—a dwarf, a scaly demon, a troupe of plump, delectable boys raised in captivity, a cookery teacher who primes her students with monstrous recipes—Mo Yan’s revolutionary tour de force reaffirms his reputation as a writer of world standing.
 Wild, bawdy, politically explosive, and subversive, The Republic of Wine is both mesmerizing and exhilarating, proving that no repressive regime can stifle true creative imagination.

-I thought this review of the novel was good enough to get me to read the novel even though I just read it:
+I thought this review of the novel was good enough to get me to read the book even though I had just read it:

 The Republic of Wine is a novel Joseph Heller might have written had he been Chinese.
 As it is, the honor goes to Mo Yan, one of China’s most respected writers.
 Set in the fictional province of Liquorland, this tall tale begins with a rumor of cannibal feasts featuring children as the delectable main course.
 In response, Chinese officials send special investigator Ding Gou’er to look into the allegations.
 He arrives by coal truck at the Mount Lao Coal Mine, where he meets the legendary Diamond Jin, Vice-Minister of the Liquorland Municipal Party Committee Propaganda Bureau, a man known for an epic ability to hold his booze.
 Almost at once, Ding’s worst fears seem to be realized when he is invited to a special dinner, given enough alcohol to stun an ox, and then served what appears to be “a golden, incredibly fragrant little boy.”
 Horrified, he attempts to make an arrest and in the ensuing confusion, accidentally puts a bullet in the main course.